Angzz/gluon-cv/README.md

 This repo is an unofficial implementation of FPN in a [gluon-cv](https://github.com/dmlc/gluon-cv) style, we will follow up with the official code and please refer to the official tutorials for more information.

 # Usage
+1.Install the mxnet
+* pip install mxnet-cu92 --pre --upgrade
+2.Clone this code and run the script
+*

 # Results